 Study at Maastricht University, Netherlands shows evidence of Psilocybin and its immediate and persisting positive effects on creativity.

 Creativity is an essential human tool linked to every part of daily life.
 It doesn’t only belong in the realm of artists, poets or musicians because if we weren’t generally creative as a species, it could be speculated that we would have died out a long time ago.
-So what exactly is creativity and what does it constitute of, and why do we care about it so much?
+So, what exactly is creativity, of what does it constitute, and why do we care about it so much?

 CONVERGENT AND DIVERGENT CREATIVITY

 Even though the method of definition eludes the essence, the creative process has been viewed as a dynamic process, requiring shifting between different modes of thought in order to reach an end result.
 These modes include divergent thinking (DT), which consists of generating novel and original ideas, and convergent thinking (CT), the subsequent evaluation of generated ideas in regards to their usefulness and effectiveness.
 These concepts of convergent and divergent thinking were first introduced by J.P Guilford, an American psychologist.

 Convergent thinking is when you deduce the best single answer using logic to a set problem.
 Divergent thinking on the other hand is the creative generation of multiple answers of a set problem generally leaning towards imaginative processes.

 ABOUT THE STUDY

 In one of the first studies of its kind, between July 2017 and June 2018, researchers at Maastricht University hypothesized that Psilocybin would have an acute and persisting increase on outcome measures of divergent thinking – DT.